 Intensive residency study is defined as independent study, with the faculty advisor serving as study supervisor.
 The goals, resources, and anticipated outcomes for the study are detailed in the study plan.
 Goddard studies are planned one semester at a time, within the framework of an evolving long-range plan.
 The faculty advisor must approve the semester’s study plan in the Student Information System.
 Study plans may be amended, with the approval of the advisor.
 Completion of the work laid out in the semester study plan is one basic criterion for advancement and awarding of credit.

 Registration, Records, And Transcripts

-Much of registration can be done ahead of time, through filling out and returning forms sent by financial aid, student accounts, and the Office of the Registrar, and getting financial questions (especially financial aid) settled beforehand.
+Much of registration can be done ahead of time, through filling out and returning forms sent by financial aid, student accounts, and the Registrar’s Office, and getting financial questions (especially financial aid) settled beforehand.
 There are substantial fees for late registration and late payment of fees.